-Taking a first crack at Pirates' potential Opening Day roster
+Taking another look at Pirates' potential Opening Day roster

-On the heels of their seventh straight losing season, the Pirates emerged as one of the busiest teams in the offseason, hoping to fortify their roster and sculpt a playoff contender around Paul Skenes.
-Pittsburgh brought in several veteran bats to strengthen a league-worst offense, while also adding a few potential impact arms to its bullpen.
+BRADENTON, Fla. -- On the heels of their seventh consecutive losing season, the Pirates emerged as one of the busiest teams in the offseason, hoping to sculpt a playoff contender around NL Cy Young winner Paul Skenes.
+Pittsburgh brought in several veteran bats to strengthen a league-worst offense and added a few impact arms to its bullpen.

 Catcher (2): Joey Bart, Henry Davis